-Science, technology, and the siege of Atlanta in the Civil War meet in an upcoming lecture at Lynchburg College.
+Science, technology, and the siege of Atlanta in the Civil War meet in an upcoming lecture at University of Lynchburg.

 Dr. Seymour E. Goodman, the Regents Professor of international affairs and computing at Georgia Tech, will present “Civil War Atlanta: The Long and Steep Descent” on Thursday, April 12, at 5:30 p.m. in Hopwood Auditorium.
 His talk is free and open to the public.